New South Wales U set: In service

 The U sets initially operated on the Main Western line as far as Bowenfels which was the limit of the electrified system at the time.
 This was cut back to Lithgow in 1974.
 As the electrified network expanded they began to operate to Gosford (23 January 1960), Wyong (April 1982), Newcastle (June 1984), Port Kembla (February 1986) and Dapto (January 1993).
 The U sets were supplemented by V set double deck sets from 1970.

-From the mid-1970s many had their original lift-up windows replaced by Beclawat sliding windows.
+Bob Heffron (left), Then-premier of New South Wales and Railway Commissioner Neil McCusker with a U Set at Sydney Central railway station for the inauguration of electric services to Gosford on 23 January 1960.